darkprinx/ACM-SOLUTION/README.md

-#ACM-SOLUTION
+~ ACM-SOLUTION ~

-This folder contains my solution of Uva , LightOj and Spoj problems i have still solved.
+This folder contains my solution of Uva , LightOj and Spoj problems I have solved do far.